Nosto/shopify-hydrogen-demo/README.md

-# Demo Store for Shopify Hydrogen
+# Deemo Store for Shopify Hydrogen